The National Redress Scheme provides acknowledgement and support to people who experienced institutional child sexual abuse.

 The National Redress Scheme, administered by the Australian Government commenced on 1 July 2018.

-Tasmanians are able to start the application process now that the Scheme has commenced, and access support services to assist them with this process.
-Applications will be assessed from 1 November 2018.
+Tasmanians are able to start the application process and have their applications assessed now that the Scheme has commenced.
+They can also access support services to assist them with this process.

 The Tasmanian Government encourages anyone affected by child sexual or physical abuse to access the services and support groups that are available to assist.
 Some options for advice and support are listed below: